RPEGoogleMap/imagetools/README.md

 The procedure first "erodes" input objects (one by one) by 1 pixel to completely isolate loosely connected appendages (if any), then detect all resulting disconnected parts using a flood fill algorithm, then picks up the biggest part and removes the rest.
+The remaining part is "dilated" by 1 pixel to restore original boundaries (as close as possible).
 As a result, some small input objects may completely disappear from the output data.

 Parameters: